-Anonymous asked: How did you guys decide who got which room?
+Anonymous said: How did you guys decide who got which room?

 For this answer, I defer to Teresa, who received the same question! :)